 -Michael Dungan, Irish Times

-In the spring of 2022, Lauren revisited the role of Hippolyta in Benjamin Britten's A Midsummer Night's Dream, a performance directed by John Giampietro and conducted by Maestro Teddy Poll with The Mason Gross School of Music's opera workshop.
-Ms. Curnow also performed a doctoral recital with pianist Po-Hsiang Chang, which included composers Rebecca Clarke, Brahms, Poulenc, Massenet and Francesco Santoliquido.
-She will give a repeat performance of this recital with pianist Vincent Trovato in June of 2022 in Bethlehem, Pennsylvania.
+In the fall of 2022, Lauren was fortunate to have the opportunity to sing the role of Baba in Giancarlo Menotti's The Medium, with Rutgers Opera Workshop, under the direction of Benjamin Spierman and conducted by Maestro Ching Lai.
+Spring of 2022 included a revisit to the role of Hippolyta in Benjamin Britten's A Midsummer Night's Dream, a performance directed by John Giampietro and conducted by Maestro Teddy Poll, also a production of the Mason Gross School of Music's opera workshop.
+Ms. Curnow also performed her first doctoral recital with pianist Po-Hsiang Chang, which included composers Rebecca Clarke, Brahms, Poulenc, Massenet and Francesco Santoliquido.
+She gave a repeat performance of this recital with pianist Vincent Trovato in June of 2022 in Bethlehem, Pennsylvania.

 In 2019, Ms. Curnow was fortunate to have another role debut, that of Prince Orlofsky in Die Fledermaus, with the Berks Opera Company.
 New oratorio pieces throughout 2019-2020 will include Pergolesi's Stabat Mater with Soprano Cristina Nassif, the mezzo voice in excerpts from John Adams El Niño, excerpts from Mozart's Mass in C Minor and Rene Clausen's "A New Creation".
 Lauren also performed a solo recital in the fall of 2019 with pianist Vincent Trovato, featuring the works of Argento, Debussy, Rossini, Brahms, Sondheim and Arlen.
 She was thrilled to perform a series of concerts throughout summer 2019 with the all men's choral group Summer Harmony and a concert of jazz and Broadway standards with the Allentown Band at Allentown Symphony Hall with Tenor, Eric Fennell.